schorschii/LAPS4LINUX/README.md

 Please configure the server name etc. by editing the configuration file `/etc/laps-runner.ini`.

 You can call the runner with the `-f` parameter to force updating the password directly after installation.
 You should do this to check if the runner is working properly.

+## Support
+You can hire me for commercial support or adjustments for this project.
+Please [contact me](https://georg-sieber.de/?page=impressum) if you are interested.